What is a C corporation?

 Increased regulations and paperwork

-How to form a corporation
+How to form a C corporation

-- Choose a business name that is available and that adheres to corporate naming rules set out by your state
+Choose an available business name that follows corporate naming rules set out by your state

-- Appoint the directors of the corporation
+Appoint the directors of the C corporation

-- Obtain the necessary licenses and permits for your business
+Obtain the necessary licenses and permits for your business

 Still not sure whether C corporation status is right for your business?
 Learn how to choose a business entity type.